 - cleaning costs (if the property was not left in a clean condition); or

-- damage to the property and contents belonging to the lessor (if applicable).
+- damage to the property and contents belonging to you (if applicable).

-Your tenant is liable to compensate you for any wilful or neglectful damage they may have caused.
-However, unless your tenant has completely caused havoc on your fixtures or fittings, it can be difficult to ascertain an amount to claim for damages to contents.
-The general rule of thumb is that if the damage can be reasonably repaired, only the repair costs can be charged.
+You can hold your tenant liable for any wilful or neglectful damage they cause during their tenancy.
+However, unless your tenant has caused total havoc on your fixtures or fittings, it can be tough to determine what amount to charge for damages to contents.
+Generally speaking, if the damage can be reasonably repaired, only the repair costs can be charged.

-Make every effort to agree with your outgoing tenant on the amount of deductions from the security bond.
-In the event of a disagreement with the tenant, try to compromise if possible.
-If this doesn’t go to plan, the disposal of the bond will need to be resolved in your state Magistrate’s Court.
+Where possible, make every effort to agree with your vacating tenant on deductions from the security bond.
+If you cannot come to an agreement, try to compromise.
+If this still doesn’t go to plan, the bond disposal will need to be resolved in your state Magistrate’s Court.

 Return of the keys

-Your tenant is responsible for returning all sets of keys provided to them at the start of the tenancy.
-If they don’t return the keys, you can hold them responsible for the cost of changing the locks or charge rent until the keys are returned.
+At the end of the tenancy, your tenant is responsible for returning all sets of keys provided to them.
+If they don’t return the keys, you can hold them responsible for the cost of changing the locks or charge them rent until the keys are returned.